-The 2014 Writers in the Round Retreat on Star Island is a multi-day creative retreat for songwriters and poets in a beautiful natural setting.
+The 2015 Writers in the Round Retreat on Star Island (Thursday-Sunday, September 10-13) is a multi-day creative retreat for songwriters and poets in a beautiful natural setting.
 The retreat is a time for artisitic growth in a safe environment, fostered by instructors who are experts in their art, be it songwriting, poetry, or spoken word, and who are whole-souled in their approach to life.

 A Supportive Approach

 The small group experience consists of classes for instruction, workshops for creative expression, and evening programs, which support a healthy group dynamic.